CiaranFlanagan/ThreeTrios/docs/whattoasknunez.md

-- are default methods on interfaces fine because we don't want anyone with a grid cells have behavior they are value classes but still we only want referee's to
+- are default methods on interfaces fine. reasoning: grid cells have behavior they are value classes but still we only want referee's to